Turnbull twirls 5th no-hitter of MLB season, Tigers top M's

 Haniger lined a fastball at 108 mph off the bat down the third base line.
 Candelario made a terrific sprawling stop of the one-hopper and a strong throw to first to get Haniger.

+“That ball was hit so hard I didn’t have time to think.
+It was hit and it was already in (Candelario's) glove,” Turnbull said.

 Seattle joined Cleveland in being no-hit twice already this season.
-It was nearly three times for the Mariners after Cleveland’s Zach Plesac took a no-no into the eighth inning against the Mariners last week before it was broken up.
+It was nearly three times for the Mariners after Cleveland’s Zach Plesac took a no-no into the eighth inning last week before it was broken up.

+“We have to get better.
+I know we have a young team, and some of this is growing pains,” Mariners manager Scott Servais said.
+“We’re just not getting it done.”

+The major league record for no-hitters in a season since 1900 is seven, which has happened several times.

 DETROIT’S OFFENSE

 Candelario made the big defensive play and was responsible for nearly all of Detroit’s offense.
-He hit his third homer of the season with two outs in the first inning.
-He added an RBI groundout in the third, and doubled off the wall in right-center and scored on Miguel Cabrera’s RBI single in the eighth.
-Candelario ran through a stop sign from third base coach Chip Hale but scored when catcher Luis Torrens couldn’t cleanly handle the one-hop throw.
+He hit his third homer of the season with two outs in the first inning off Seattle starter Justin Dunn (1-2).
+Candelario added an RBI groundout in the third, and doubled off the wall in right-center and scored on Miguel Cabrera’s RBI single in the eighth.
+Candelario ran through a stop sign from third base coach Chip Hale but scored when catcher Luis Torrens couldn’t handle the one-hop throw cleanly.

 TRAINER’S ROOM

-Mariners: OF Jake Fraley (hamstring) was doing on-field work prior to Tuesday’s game and may head out on a rehab assignment in the near future, manager Scott Servais said.
-Fraley has been out since April 7 due to the hamstring strain. ...
-LHP Marco Gonzales (forearm strain) may progress to facing a few hitters by the end of the week in his recovery.
+Mariners: OF Jake Fraley (hamstring strain) was doing on-field work prior to the game and might head out on a rehab assignment in the near future, Servais said.
+Fraley has been out since April 7. ...
+LHP Marco Gonzales (forearm strain) could progress to facing a few hitters by the end of the week.

 UP NEXT

-Tigers: LHP Tarik Skubal (0-6, 5.73) looks for his first win of the season.
+Tigers: LHP Tarik Skubal (0-6, 5.73 ERA) looks for his first win of the season.
 Skubal has lost four straight starts.

-Mariners: RHP Logan Gilbert (0-1, 9.00) makes his second major league start.
+Mariners: Prized prospect Logan Gilbert (0-1, 9.00) makes his second major league start.
 Gilbert allowed four earned runs in his debut last week against Cleveland.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports